 Farmed salmon has a smaller risk for parasites, but you can never be sure.
 It is securest to freeze your salmon before curing it to avoid parasites, worms, and bacteria.
 Freeze the salmon for 24 hours in -4 F (-20C) or four days at -0,4F (-18C) before curing it.

-Finnish and Norwegian farmed salmon and rainbow trout have a pretty small risk of worms, so we often use it without freezing.
+Finnish,m Swedish and Norwegian-farmed salmon and rainbow trout have a small risk of worms, so we often use it without freezing.
 If you are pregnant, remember not to consume raw fish.
 Raw fish always has a chance of listeria bacteria.

 Variations